l3montree-dev/scanner-web-frontend/SECURITY-en.md

 ## Versions

 The latest patches and the latest software are published under the `:main-<commit-short-hash>-<unix-timestamp>` tag scheme of the container image.
 The latest security updates are therefore published on such a tag first.
-For productive use, there is regularly a patch or a smaller version with a versioned container image tag.
+A versioned container image (tag) is regularly available for productive use.

 Older tags need to be updated manually, as we normally do not release an updated image for an existing tag; this is only done in case of _severe_ security vulnerabilities.